exercism/cpp/concepts/functions/introduction.md

 ## Function overloading

-If you take the function header without the return type, you get a function's __type signature__.
+Multiple functions can have the same name if the parameter list is different.
-The type signature is defined by the function's name, the number of parameters, their types, and their qualifiers (but not their names).
+That is called function overloading and it is usually done if these functions perform very similar tasks.

-A change in the signature results in a new function.
+The function header without the return type is the function's __type signature__.
-When two functions have the same name but differences in the rest of their type signature, the practice is called function overloading.
+A change in the type signature results in a new function.

 The `play_sound` example has six different overloads to accommodate different scenarios: